 from the 80s suggests that adult and nymphal ticks were the most active during their study, which was from 6 am – 9 pm, but most active from 6 am – noon.

-See also What is dwarf crocodile animal?
+See also What is darkling beetle animal?

 Ticks love your bed, your sheets, pillows, and blankets.
 It is a popular area for them to attach and feed on their human hosts.
 Plus, once they attach, they can stay attached to you for days without you even knowing they are there.